 In the late 1800′s the “Wild West” was full of adventure, opportunity and danger with little in the way of amenities.
-Pioneer Laurence H. Rooney braved it all when he traveled from Iowa to the Oklahoma Territory and opened a general store with a sideline construction business.
+Pioneer Laurence H. Rooney braved it all when he traveled from Iowa to Chandler in what was then Oklahoma Territory and opened a general store with a sideline construction business.
 His strong work ethic and honest reputation were essential in the harsh outlaw prone environment.
 One year prior to his arrival, the last of the land runs had taken place and settlers were building homes and businesses throughout the Territory.
 As Laurence’s reputation for honesty and hard work grew in the community so did his building business.
 It wasn’t long before the sideline business became primary and in 1896 Manhattan Construction Company was officially born.

 As the first company to incorporate in the new State of Oklahoma, Manhattan played an important part in building the Southwest.
 Among the dozens of schools and courthouses, Manhattan also built the Oklahoma State Capitol building.
 The fact that the company returned a century later to add a dome to the building is a testament to the commitment to a repeat client philosophy.
 Another major historical landmark constructed was the First National Bank building in Oklahoma City, which at the time was the tallest structure west of the Mississippi River.